- C to E

 Use Discount Code: EE59L0QP for 10% cashback off all trading fees.

-Currently, this token is only supported on two exchanges which are both safe and regulated.
-When it is supported on a third, we will list it on securities.io.
+Currently, this token is only supported on two exchanges.
+When it is supported on a third, it will be listed on securities.io.

 You may like